 “I want to move back to CA where it’s super flat.”

-Finally there was a ton of down hill and I made up my lost time!
-I was really “pysching myself out” and the downhill really got me back to positive thinking.
+Finally there was a ton of down hills and I made up my lost time!
+I was really “pysching myself out”.
+The downhill helped get me back to positive thinking.
 It goes to show how much of running is really in your head.
 You have to stay positive!!!
+Getting caught in a negative attitude will never help you run better.

 I also had a Gu at miles 5 and 9 and that really helped too!
 Do the Gu people!